ScottPlot/ScottPlot/README.md

 ![](src/ScottPlot.Demo.WPF/screenshot.png)

 ## Build from Source
 Every ScottPlot [release](https://github.com/swharden/ScottPlot/releases) is available on NuGet.
 However, users interested in testing features developed since the last release can do so by downloading the latest ScottPlot source code.
+ScottPlot is developed using the latest non-preview version of [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) (free).

 > ⚠️ Inter-release source code may contain partially-implemented or experimental functionality.
 Installation of ScottPlot releases via NuGet or source code obtained from the [releases](https://github.com/swharden/ScottPlot/releases) page is recommended for most applications.